dustinpfister/blog_posts/_posts/lodash_remove.md

 console.log(arr); // [ 1, 2, 4 ]
 ```

+The problem with Array.splice by itself at least is that I must know the index of the element that I want to remove.
+It is not to hard to write a method like the lodash remove method with native javaScript that makes use of Array.splice though.
+There are a few things to be ware of when doing so though when removing more than one element.

-## 3.1 - Array.splice in while loops
+## 3.2 - Array.splice in while loops

 When removing more than one element with Array.splice in a loop such as a while loop a problem may come up that has to do with the fact that the length of the array changing when one or more elements are removed.